Compatibility between truncation and coproducts for quantum affine algebra and Yangian of $\mathfrak{sl}_2(\mathbb{C})$: Introduction

-An open problem in the domain is the compatibility between the truncation procedures and the standard Drinfeld-Jimbo coproduct.
-In this paper, we study the first non trivial cas $\ssl_2(\C)$ and establish compatibility results.
-The results are quite similar between Yangians and quantum affine algebras but require different arguments.
-In recent works of \cite{KTWWY1,KTWWY2,Hernandez, ZhangHernandez} many interesting representations of Yangians and quantum affine algebras are shown to factorize through truncations.
-Our result enable to prove that all tensor products of representations therein factorize through truncations for $\ssl_2(\C)$.
+\end{itemize} \end{maintheorems} In recent works of \cite{KTWWY1,KTWWY2,Hernandez, ZhangHernandez} many interesting representations of Yangians and quantum affine algebras are shown to factorize through truncations.
+Our result enables to prove that all tensor products of representations therein factorize through truncations for $\ssl_2$.

-The sections 1-3 are about the Yangian case.
-In section 1, we briefly recall the definition of truncated Yangian of $\ssl_2(\C)$.
+Sections 1-3 are about the Yangian case.
+In section 1, we briefly recall the definition of truncated Yangian of $\ssl_2$.
 In section 2, we give a polynomial formula for the coproduct of truncation series in this case.
 In section 3, we use this formula to establish the compatibility between truncation and coproduct for the Yangian.

-The sections 4-6 follow the same pattern, but for quantum affine algebra.
-Here, we take advantage of the use of q-exponential for the sake of simplicity.
+Sections 4-6 deal with the quantum affine algebra.
+Here, the main difference in the computation in the proofs is that we use of q-exponentials instead of exponentials.

-The section 7 is a direct generalization of these results to the shifted Yangians and shifted quantum affine algebras without proof.
+Section 7 is a direct generalization of these results to the shifted Yangians and shifted quantum affine algebras.
+We omit their proofs because they follow from the non-shifted cases by standard zigzag arguments.